The Inverse Eigenvalue Problem for Linear Trees: Introduction

 In \cite{TwoAndrews}, the notion of a \textit{linear tree} was introduced.
-A \textit{high degree vertex} (HDV) in a tree is a vertex of degree $\geq 3$, and a tree is called linear if all its HDV's lie on a single induced path.
-An example is given in Figure \ref{fig:10-NL-tree}.
+A \textit{high degree vertex} (HDV) in a tree is a vertex of degree $\geq 3$, and a tree is called linear if all HDV's lie on a single induced path.
+A linear tree with $k$ HDV's is called $k$-linear.
+An example of a $3$-linear tree is given in Figure \ref{fig:10-NL-tree}.
 All trees on fewer than $10$ vertices are linear, but although the number of linear trees grows rapidly with $n$, eventually the fraction of trees which are linear goes to $0$ \cite{Wakhare}.
-The purpose of introducing linear trees in \cite{TwoAndrews} was to study the multiply list problem.
-Since not only multiplicity lists, but also the associated inverse eigenvalue problem (IEP), were fully understood for paths and generalized stars \cite{Johnson1, Johnson3}, and any linear tree may be simply decomposed into these, a superposition principle (generalizing that of \cite{Johnson1}) was introduced to generate the spectra of linear trees.
-This linear superposition principle (LSP) was shown to produce all multiplicity lists that could possibly occur for a linear tree.
+However, many small trees are linear; for instance, $37.2\%$ of the $104,636,890$ nonisomorphic trees on $25$ vertices are linear.
+The purpose of introducing linear trees in \cite{TwoAndrews} was to study the multiplicity list problem.
+Since not only multiplicity lists, but also the associated inverse eigenvalue problem (IEP), were fully understood for paths and generalized stars \cite{Johnson1, Johnson3}, and any linear tree may be canonically decomposed into these, a superposition principle (generalizing that of \cite{Johnson1}) was introduced to generate the spectra of linear trees.
+This Linear Superposition Principle (LSP) was shown to produce all multiplicity lists that could possibly occur for a linear tree.
 It was also shown, using the implicit function theorem (IFT), that for certain subclasses of linear trees, all lists that the LSP produces do occur \cite{TwoAndrews}.
 This left the important question of whether the LSP produces exactly $\mathcal{L}_0(T)$ for every linear tree $T$.
-Here, we answer that question affirmatively, settling a major part of the multiplicity list problem.
+Here, we answer that question affirmatively, settling a major portion of the multiplicity list problem.
+This is based upon an innovative way to apply the implicit function theorem, using some important facts about the symmetric inverse eigenvalue problem for paths.
 A corollary of our main result is that, for linear trees, the multiplicity list problem and IEP are equivalent.
 This is not always the case for nonlinear trees \cite{Johnson3}.

 In Section \ref{sec:background} we provide some necessary background.
 Section \ref{sec3} contains our main result: every multiplicity list generated by the LSP can be achieved by a linear tree.
 In Section \ref{sec4} we explore several consequences of our main result, and in Section \ref{sec5} we prove that all linear trees have diameter equal to their minimum number of distinct eigenvalues.